-As at December 31, 2023, the City's investments measured at amortized cost exceed market value, representing a temporary decline in market value.
-There is no permanent impairment due to the low-risk nature of the investments, the high credit ratings of the issuers, and the City's ability to hold these investments to their maturities.
+As at December 31, 2023, the City's investments measured at amortized cost exceed market value, representing a temporary decline in market value but no decline in the amortized cost value reported.
+There is no permanent impairment due to the low-risk nature of the investments, the high credit ratings of the issuers, and the City's intention to hold these investments to their maturities.